ncthbrt/nact.xyz/content/lessons-javascript/hierarchy.md

 <img alt="Example of an Actor System Hierarchy" src="https://raw.githubusercontent.com/ncthbrt/nact/master/assets/hierarchy-diagram.svg?sanitize=true"/>

-In the diagram, the email service is responsible for managing the template engine and email delivery, while the contacts service has choosen to model each user's contacts as an actor.
+In the diagram, the email service is responsible for managing the template engine and email delivery, while the contacts service has chosen to model each user's contacts as an actor.
 (This is a very feasible approach in production provided you shutdown actors after a period of inactivity)

 Let us focus on the contacts service to see how we can make effective of use of the hierarchy.
 To support multiple users, we need do three things:

-- Modify our original contacts service to so that we can parameterise its parent and name
+- Modify our original contacts service to so that we can parameterize its parent and name
 - Create a parent to route requests to the correct child
 - Add a user id to the path of each API endpoint and add a `userId` into each message.